 When you need to apply depends on the date you were appointed as a director

-- Existing directors (appointed on or before 31 October 2021) will have until 30 November 2022 to apply and be able to apply from 1 November 2021.
+- Existing directors (appointed on or before 31 October 2021) will have until 30 November 2022 to apply.
 So, we suggest that you sign up for your MyGovID now in preparation for the changes.

 - New directors appointed between 1 November 2021 and 4 April 2022 will need to apply for their DIN within 28 days of their appointment.
-From April 5 2022 you will need to apply before your appointment.
+So, from now on ALL new directors will need to apply for their MyGovID before their appointment.

 Step 1: Apply for your MyGovID